AminaHanan246/bulk_rna_seq_prj/README.md

 ```

 ## Pathway enrichment based on overall expression profile
-Plotted the top Reactome pathways from GSEA using NES, FDR, and gene set size to show which biological processes are most enriched
+Plotted the top Reactome pathways from GSEA using NES, FDR, and gene set size to show which biological processes are most enriched.
+The pathways maybe downregulated or upregulated
 ```{r}
 library(ggplot2)